Las Vegas Direct Buffet Survival Guide – Advice and tips for getting the most out of your Las Vegas buffet dining experience.

 Free Buffets / Comps: Getting a free buffet at a hotel is one of the easier comps you can get.
 You can often just watch a timeshare presentation to get one.
 Another way is to fill out a player’s card application and present it whenever you gamble, or insert them into slot machines.
 Some hotels offer a free buffet just for joining their slot club.
 After a few hours of playing you can see if you qualify for a meal comp by asking the pit boss.
 You can sometimes get free buffet passes by booking a room at at participating hotels.
 See our buffet of buffets pass section for details.

-While not entirely free, some buffets, like those offered at Stations Casinos (Red Rock, Green Valley, Aliante Station, Boulder Station, Palace Station, Santa Fe, Sunset Station, and Texas Station) offer a breakfast buffet at a very reduced price if you signup for their free Boarding Pass Players Club.
+While not entirely free, some buffets, like those offered at Stations Casinos (Red Rock, Green Valley, Aliante Station, Boulder Station, Palace Station, Santa Fe, Sunset Station) offer a breakfast buffet at a very reduced price if you signup for their free Boarding Pass Players Club.

 As we mentioned earlier, Las Vegas Direct often has free buffet deals when you book a room with them.
 Just do a hotel search to see what is available.